Marian Farquharson: Early and personal life

 Marian Sarah Ridley was born on 2 July 1846 in West Meon, Hampshire, England, the eldest daughter of Reverend Nicholas James Ridley and Frances Joucriet (d.
 1901).
+She was a descendent of Bishop Nicholas Ridley.
 Educated at home, including lessons in music, she became interested in natural history.

-In 1883, she married Robert Francis Ogilvie Farquharson from near Alford, Aberdeenshire, where she moved to live with him on the Haughton estate.
+In 1883, she married Robert Francis Ogilvie Farquharson from near Alford, Aberdeenshire.
+She moved to live with him on the Haughton estate.
 He died in May 1890 and she continued interests in both natural history and women's membership of learned societies.

 Scientific activity

-She joined the Epping Forest and Essex Naturalists' Field Club in 1881.
-That same year, her book A Pocket Guide to British Ferns was published.
+She joined the Epping Forest and Essex Naturalists' Field Club in 1881; that same year, her book A Pocket Guide to British Ferns was published.

 After moving to Scotland, she joined the Alford Field Club and East of Scotland Union of Naturalists' Societies.
 Two articles by Farquharson about ferns and mosses were published in the Scottish Naturalist.
 She also gave a presentation about them to the meeting of the British Association for the Advancement of Science in Aberdeen in 1885.

 In 1885, she was elected the first female Fellow of the Royal Microscopical Society.
 Despite this, as a woman she was prohibited to attend any of its meetings or vote on Society's matters.

 She was involved with the Congress of the International Council of Women, held in London in 1899, and contributed to the Biological Sciences section of the Congress.